ritwit/Arsha/README.md

 `start`

 Arsha plays white.
 She will make the first move.
 You need to type in move commands.
+Moves are entered in an algebraic chess notation.
+Squares are uniquely identified using a system of coordinates.
+The rows/ranks are labelled from 1-8 and columns/files are labelled from A-H.

 For example, if want to move
 the black pawn from E7 Square to E5 Square, you need to enter:

 `move e7e5`

+A list of all possible moves can be found by:

+`move list`

 ## Bugs
 Please report bugs if you find any.
 Use the 'issues' tab on GitHub.